sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Build vs Buy : Oversimplified Question<!-- omit in toc -->

+The creation of this strategy document stems from a request to help IITB decide whether it should prioritize buying an IT Solution over building one.

-Looking for a default answer and approach to the question "Should an IT Solution be built or bought?" at the organizational level is a mental shortcut that bypasses the concept of solution architecture, where the required experts of the organization, both from business lines, finance, security, information technology, etc., come together to figure out the best possible way of accomplishing its mission through leveraging its various resources including people, tools, processes and rules.
+Looking for a default answer and approach to the question "Should an IT Solution be built or bought?" at the organizational level is a mental shortcut that bypasses [GC Mandatory Procedures for Enterprise Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) as well as the concepts of solution architecture, where the relevant experts of the organization, both from business lines, finance, security, information technology, etc., come together to figure out the best possible way of accomplishing its mission while leveraging its various resources, including people, tools, processes, and rules.

 An IT solution is by default built, whether by a single person, multiple teams or by a third party, and it will most often consist in an assemblage of many components, known as IT Products in this document.